 The Big Fix

 For over 75 years, road researchers have shown that some detailed road layouts are many times safer than others in preventing high-energy crashes from happening.
-Cheap and simple measures like safety fencing can prevent fatal consequences when crashes do occur.
+Cheap and simple measures like crash barriers can prevent fatal consequences when crashes do occur.

 New roads are normally built to recent safety standards.
 Even simple single carriageway roads built in the last quarter century can be expected to be at least twice as safe as the rest of the network.
-But most of the road network is not new.
+But most of the road network is not new, rather it has been inherited from previous generations and has evolved but not been designed.
 ‘Mass Action Safety Programmes’ upgrade the safety detail repeatedly across a network or along a route to:

-- replace surface level junctions on high-speed dual carriageways
+- Replace surface level (at-grade) junctions on high-speed dual carriageways

 These more forgiving designs have much lower risk of death and serious injury.
 The result is more readable roads that reduce human error and cushion crash impacts.

 The scale of the opportunity from mass action is difficult to comprehend.
 Every decade, there are around 500 million road crashes in Europe.
 Most crashes are minor bumps that might give a momentary shock.
 But people will be hurt in 50 million crashes, and in 5 million life changing, disabling injuries, or death, will occur.
 Engineering measures can be long lasting – 10, 20, or even 100 years can pass before another change is made.